 チャリティ for マギーズ at BROOKLYN MUSEUM 多くの方にご来場いただきました

-"Charity for Maggies at BROOKLYN MUSEUM" was realized, with the desire to be able to support a little on the edge of the Brooklyn Museum.
+"Charity for Maggies at BROOKLYN MUSEUM" was realized, with the desire to "support even a little" on the edge of the Brooklyn Museum.

 Many people gathered and it was time to be wrapped in many smiles.